 The AGAR now forms the Council's statutory Accounts subject to external audit scrutiny and certification.
-The appropriate detail for disclosure of financial values in Section 2 of the AGAR is automatically generated each year by the Omega accounting software, together with independently confirmed values for assets and residual loan liability at the financial year-end.
-We have accordingly ensured the accurate reporting of that detail in the 2021-22 AGAR at Section 2.
+The appropriate detail for disclosure of financial values in Section 2 of the AGAR is automatically generated each year by the Omega accounting software, together with independently confirmed values for assets and any residual loan liability at the financial yearend.
+We have accordingly ensured the accurate reporting of all detail in the 2022-23 AGAR at Section 2.